harman20/Receipe-Master/README.md

 # Receipe-Master
-A receipe website constructed using Front-End Decvelopment
+A receipe website constructed using Full-Stack Development(FSD)